bhargavbhat/lopy/src/ttn/README.md

                 - Gateway code has the fix for [this](https://forum.pycom.io/topic/1330/lopy-lorawan-gateway-with-an-st-lorawan-device/2) issue
                 - Port Forwarding enabled for UDP Port 1700 from Public Internet to LoPy Nano-Gateway device (again UDP Port 1700)
         - check Application -> Devices -> Data -> will show exchange of packets
+        - in case of OTAA fiddling with frame counters is not required even after end-node reboots